Our Lady of Mercy Academy (New York)

-Our Lady of Mercy Academy is a private Catholic College preparatory school for young women, founded in 1928 in Syosset, NY.
-The academy is governed by a board of directors and sponsored by the Sisters of Mercy.
+Our Lady of Mercy Academy, also referred to as OLMA, was a private Catholic College preparatory school for young women, founded in 1928 in Syosset, NY.
+The academy was governed by a board of directors and it was operated by the Sisters of Mercy.
+Our Lady of Mercy Academy was Permanently Closed in August 2024.

-Our Lady of Mercy Academy is chartered by the Board of Regents of the State of New York, is accredited by the Middle States Association of Colleges and Secondary Schools and is a member of the Mercy Secondary Education Association and the National Catholic Education Association.
+Our Lady of Mercy Academy is chartered by the Board of Regents of the State of New York, is accredited by the Middle States Association Commissions on Elementary and Secondary Schools and is a member of the Mercy Secondary Education Association and the National Catholic Education Association.

 There are over 30 extracurricular activities, including a sports program.
 There are tennis courts, a soccer field, 2 softball fields, and a gymnasium.
 In addition to a president and a principal there is an assistant principal, a director of curriculum and supervision, a director of technology, a director of mission effectiveness, and a director of athletics.

 History

 In the fall of 1928, 11 students were enrolled in Our Lady of Mercy Academy, originally created as a boarding school for young women.
 By the end of the year, there would be 30 students comprising the 8th and 9th grades.
+The fourth-floor of the building housed the Sisters of Mercy novitiate, housing young women studying to become nuns.

+Although the academy was built as a boarding school, it always made room for day students who were few in those early days.
+The school started accepting day students in the 1940s.